wpilibsuite/allwpilib/wpilibNewCommands/spec.md

 This method may only be called between `initialize` and `end`.
 Calling `isFinished` method before `initialize` or after `end` is undefined behavior and inherently unsafe.

-Returning `true` marks the end of the command, and `end(false)` will be called.
+Returning `true` signals that the command should end, and `end(false)` will be called.

 #### void end(bool interrupted)

-> This method will be called when the command stops running.
+> This method marks the end of the command, and will be called when the command stops running.

 Any resources opened in `initialize` should be closed here.